software-mansion-labs/cairo-compiler-workshop/README.md

 the [Cairo](https://github.com/starkware-libs/cairo) compiler, its architecture, and the process of contributing to it.

 Attendees are expected to have a great proficiency in Rust and a basic understanding of compilation theory.
-The compiler codebase is not the easy one, and it extensively uses latest compiler techniques that probably haven't been taught in your university yet.
+The compiler codebase is not an easy one, and it extensively uses the latest compiler techniques that probably haven't been taught in your university yet.

 > [!IMPORTANT]